-- Any individual or applicant for employment who has reason to believe that he or she is the victim of discrimination or harassment in any of its many forms, or any individual who has witnessed such conduct, should report such a complaint to the Special Assistant to the President, Diversity and Equity/Title IX and Compliance located in the College Center, telephone number (856) 415-2154 (Gloucester Campus), or to the Director, Diversity and Equity, Title IX, and Judicial Affairs located in the Catherine J. Arpino Education and Humanities Center, telephone number (856) 498-9948 (Cumberland Campus). - All information regarding harassment complaints will be kept in confidence to the greatest extent practical and appropriate under the circumstances. - All reports of harassment in violation of this policy will be investigated promptly and thoroughly.
+- Any individual or applicant for employment who has reason to believe that he or she is the victim of discrimination or harassment in any of its many forms, or any individual who has witnessed such conduct, should report such a complaint on the Gloucester campus, to the Special Assistant to the President Diversity & Equity/Title IX Compliance, located in the College Center, telephone number (856) 415-2154, and on Cumberland campus, to the Special Assistant designee located in the Administrative Offices of the Administration Building. - All information regarding harassment complaints will be kept in confidence to the greatest extent practical and appropriate under the circumstances. - All reports of harassment in violation of this policy will be investigated promptly and thoroughly.
 An investigation will include meeting with the alleged perpetrator as well as all relevant persons, including the complainant, and other potential witnesses, as appropriate under the circumstances.
 The results of the investigation will be communicated in writing to the complainant and the alleged perpetrator simultaneously.

-- Supervisory personnel must be alert to evidence of possible ongoing harassing conduct and report such incidents to the Special Assistant to the President, Diversity and Equity/Title IX and Compliance located in the College Center, telephone number (856) 415-2154 (Gloucester Campus), or to the Director, Diversity and Equity, Title IX, and Judicial Affairs located in the Catherine J. Arpino Education and Humanities Center,, telephone number (856) 498-9948 (Cumberland Campus).
+- Supervisory personnel must be alert to evidence of possible ongoing harassing conduct and report such incidents to the Special Assistant to the President Diversity & Equity/Title IX Compliance and on Cumberland campus, to the Special Assistant designee located in the Administrative Offices of the Administration Building.
 An individual need not personally have been the target of an instance of offensive or harassing conduct in order to report a complaint based on that conduct. - Any individual who is found after appropriate investigation to have engaged in conduct prohibited by this policy will be subject to disciplinary or corrective action the College considers appropriate under the circumstances, up to and including termination of employment or dismissal from the College's academic program.
 No individual will be subject to retaliation, intimidation, or discipline as a result of making a good faith complaint of harassment or providing information in connection with another's complaint.
 The College considers retaliation to be a violation of this policy and urges all individuals to report any incidents of retaliation immediately, in the same manner as any act of harassment.
-The College will investigate and resolve reports of retaliation in the same manner as any act of harassment (See policy 7017 Conscientious Employee Protection). - If, after investigation of a complaint of harassment, it is determined that either the complainant, or any other person providing information during the investigation, intentionally and knowingly provided false information regarding the complaint, such individual will also be subject to disciplinary or corrective action the College considers appropriate under the circumstances, up to and including termination of employment or dismissal from the College's academic program (See policy 7009 Employee Conduct and Work Rules). - If the validity of the complaint cannot be determined, immediate and appropriate action will be taken to assure that all parties are reacquainted with the policy. - After the close of the investigation and after any remedial actions have been taken, the Special Assistant to the President Diversity and Equity/Title IX and Compliance located in the College Center, telephone number (856) 415-2154 (Gloucester Campus), or to the Director, Diversity and Equity, Title IX, and Judicial Affairs located in the Catherine J. Arpino Education and Humanities Center, telephone number (856) 498-9948 (Cumberland Campus) may follow up at least twice with the complainant to ensure that no harassment or retaliation is occurring or to prevent the recurrence of harassment.

-Any criminal assault or battery, sexual or otherwise, will be reported to the appropriate authorities.
+The College will investigate and resolve reports of retaliation in the same manner as any act of harassment (See policy 7017 Conscientious Employee Protection). - If, after investigation of a complaint of harassment, it is determined that either the complainant, or any other person providing information during the investigation, intentionally and knowingly provided false information regarding the complaint, such individual will also be subject to disciplinary or corrective action the College considers appropriate under the circumstances, up to and including termination of employment or dismissal from the College's academic program (See policy 7009 Employee Conduct and Work Rules). - If the validity of the complaint cannot be determined, immediate and appropriate action will be taken to assure that all parties are reacquainted with the policy. - After the close of the investigation and after any remedial actions have been taken, the Special Assistant to the President Diversity & Equity/Title IX Compliance, located in the College Center, telephone number (856) 415-2154, and on Cumberland campus, the Special Assistant designee located in the Administrative Offices of the Administration Building, will follow up at least twice with the complainant to ensure that no harassment or retaliation is occurring or to prevent the recurrence of harassment. - Any criminal assault or battery, sexual or otherwise, will be reported to the appropriate authorities.